nickyfoto/Blog/_posts/2018-10-09-naive-bayes.md

 comments: true
 ---

-Before we dive into naive bayes, let's review two probability concepts that this algorithm based one.
+Before we dive into naive bayes, let's review two probability concepts that this algorithm based on.

 ### Multiplication rule